No Bowhead Sightings Yet For Alaskan Whalers. Some Blame Climate Change

 "It is the way of our life, and it's why we are who we are," said Deano Olemaun, a top official at the North Slope Borough.

-Each fall, captains from Alaska's northernmost community, Utqiaġvik, drive their powerboats 10 to 20 miles offshore to hunt whales.
+Each fall, captains from Alaska's northernmost community, Utqiagvik, drive their powerboats 10 to 20 miles offshore to hunt whales.
 Usually by this point in the season, successful crews have towed dead bowheads back to town, divided up the meat and shared it with friends and family, who eat it through the winter until the whales return on their spring migration.

-But this year, a month into the fall hunt in Utqiaġvik, the bowheads still haven't shown up.
+But this year, a month into the fall hunt in Utqiagvik, the bowheads still haven't shown up.

 Whaling crews have not landed a single one, which some residents say is unprecedented for a town that last fall captured nearly 20.
 And federal scientists say their airborne surveys have shown bowheads much farther offshore than their usual range.

-Also unprecedented are this year's temperatures: It was the warmest May through September on record in Utqiaġvik, and there's never been less ice offshore in the combined Chukchi and Beaufort seas at this point in the year, according to Rick Thoman, a climatologist with the Alaska Center for Climate Assessment and Policy.
-And some in the village think the environmental changes are connected to the whales' behavior.
+Also unprecedented are this year's temperatures: It was the warmest May through September on record in Utqiagvik, and there's never been less ice offshore in the combined Chukchi and Beaufort seas at this point in the year, according to Rick Thoman, a climatologist with the Alaska Center for Climate Assessment and Policy.
+And some in the village think the whales' behavior is connected to the environmental changes.

 Now the lowest #seaice extent of record so late in the autumn for the combined Beaufort & Chukchi Seas from @NSIDC data.
 Some ice now forming in protected areas on North Slope coast.
 Chukchi ice pack more than 400 miles (650km) north of Utqiaġvik. #akwx #arctic @Climatologist49 pic.twitter.com/eaK5of82if— Rick Thoman (@AlaskaWx) October 20, 2019

-"This is a very important food source to us, and we have nothing to date," said Eugene Brower, a retired whaling captain with a son who's been hunting bowheads "constantly," without success.
+"This is a very important food source to us, and we have nothing to date," said Eugene Brower, a retired whaling captain with a son who has been hunting bowheads "constantly," without success.

 "We're being heavily impacted up this way," Brower said.
 "This is the first time we ever encountered a season with no whales being sighted."

-There are several dozen crews in Utqiaġvik.
+There are several dozen crews in Utqiagvik.
 Last fall, they landed 19 bowheads by Oct.
 23; this year's fall harvest opened Sept.
 21, and none have been captured since then.

 Crews were still on the water last week, though, and some experts said there's still time left in the season.